Karlos97/my-skills-overview/README.md

 # Overall Description

 The folder structure is divided into `frontend` and `backend`.
 Each folder has its own `README.md` file describing further technical details.
-This project is utylizing secure vault [ImmuDB](https://vault.immudb.io/auth/signin), as a cloud database.
-Env files involves keys and links to the vault.
+This project is utylizing front and backend technologies and project patterns.
+The whole app is wrapped in containers with auto ssl included as a part of dev ops.
+To fully run and test production version comment out `steveltn/https-portal` container as it needs open ports 80, 443 and external DNS redirection(which was used to host this very project).

 # Prerequisites